-To get ready and to equip me with online learning strategies, I attend webinars in education.
-Increasingly, the web-based multimedia discussions and seminars are a big help for me to enhance my online teaching skills.
+To get ready and equip me with online learning strategies, I attend webinars in education.
+Increasingly, web-based multimedia discussions and seminars are a big help for me to enhance my online teaching skills.

-By the time, I don’t want to be left behind in the name of providing our students with quality learning they deserve!
+By the time, I don’t want to be left behind in the name of providing our students with the quality learning they deserve!

 I should not be hindered from reaching out to dozens of my learners.
 This is my way of materialization that I am open to change if online learning is on my lap!

 Advent of Technology

 The advancement of communication technology helps me get ready for this new line of teaching experience.
 Yes, I have an equal list and links of doubts, but I think, there’s no way to stop me from continually becoming a great teacher.